Spring: A Great Time to Fertilize!

 The insects feed by sucking sap out of the tree.
 If left untreated the scale population can grow to levels that will cause decline and eventual death in your tree.

-Another issue with Magnolia scale is the occurrence of sooty mold which is a byproduct of the honeydew produced by the scale.
+Another issue with magnolia scale is the occurrence of sooty mold which is a byproduct of the honeydew produced by the scale.
 It is a black fungal growth which is what most people notice first.
 Although this generally does not harm the tree, it is very unsightly.

 Mike McKee | Regional Manager, Russell Tree Experts